Eschatologue/CM_wiki/docs/spells/cantrip.md

 - You double or halve the area of bright light and dim light cast by the flame, change its color, or both.
 The change lasts for 1 hour.
 - You cause simple shapes—such as the vague form of a creature, an inanimate object, or a location—to appear within the flames and animate as you like.
 The shapes last for 1 hour.

-If you cast this spell multiple times, you can have up to three non-instantaneous effects created by it active at a time, and you can dismiss such an effect as an action.
+If you cast this spell multiple times, you can have up to three non-instantaneous effects created by it active at a time, and you can dismiss such an effect as an :rsc-action: **Action**.

 ### Cosmic Flare
 *Conjuration Cantrip*